Analysis: Prosecutors to drop some counts against Kegan Kline's child porn case

 DELPHI, Ind.
 (WISH) — Prosecutors want to drop some of the child porn charges against Kegan Kline.

-He’s the man police say collected sexual videos and images of underage girls using the “Anthony_Shots” social media profile that is connected to the murder of 8th graders Abigail “Abby” Williams and Liberty “Libby” German.
+He’s the man police say collected sexual videos and images of underage girls using the “Anthony_Shots” social media profile that is connected to the murder of eighth-graders Abigail “Abby” Williams and Liberty “Libby” German in 2017.

 News 8 uncovered the court documents about two months before Kegan Kline is set to go on trial.
 Prosecutors want to drop some, but not all, of the charges against him.